MyUNiDAYS/StyleGuide/.github/ISSUE_TEMPLATE/feature_request.md

 - A short but clear and concise description of what you want to happen.
 - Why would this change be beneficial and for who?

-**Breakdown of proposed feature*
-Step-by-step breakdown of the proposed feature with examples

--
--

 **Prerequisites**
 Is there anything required that might block the progress of this feature